-Holbeche House (now a care home) in Wall Heath near Dudley, saw many of the plotters make their last stand after the arrest of Guy Fawkes in London.
+Holbeche House, now a care home, in Wall Heath near Dudley saw many of the plotters make their last stand after the arrest of Guy Fawkes in London.

-Robert Catesby, the leader, and co-conspirator Thomas Percy, were killed in the shoot-out with the Sheriff of Worcester and his men on 7 November 1605.
+Robert Catesby, the leader, and co-conspirator Thomas Percy were killed in the shoot-out with the Sheriff of Worcester and his men on 7 November 1605.

-3. Produced the anchor for the Titanic
+3. It produced the anchor for the Titanic

 In 1911, they made the anchor for the Titanic.
 It was towed to the train station by 20 shire horses.

-4. A site of geological importance
+4. It’s a site of geological importance

-Much of the region lies upon an exposed coalfield where mining has taken place since the Middle Ages, while Dudley and Wren’s Nest also have Limestone mines.
+Much of the region lies upon an exposed coalfield where mining has occurred since the Middle Ages, while Dudley and Wren’s Nest also have Limestone mines.

 The Wren’s Nest was designated Britain’s first National Nature Reserve for geology in 1956.
-Fossil remains, some dating from 420 million years ago, have been found in the area.
+Fossil remains, with some dating from 420 million years ago, have been found in the area.

 Constructed between 1935 and 1937, the 12 structures comprising the complex were designed by the Tecton practice, a London-based association founded in 1932 by Berthold Lubetkin that was instrumental in bringing modernist architecture to Britain.

 This complex survives as the only collection of interrelated Tecton designs in Britain and one of few remaining throughout Europe.

 When the chain makers were denied the minimum weekly wage of 11s (55p) set by the Trades Board Act, Macarthur brought the 800 women (most of whom were NFWW members) out on strike in 1910.

 The Workers’ Institute was built to commemorate the women’s struggle.
 It served as a trade union headquarters, community education and social centre.

-7. Helped build London’s Crystal Palace
+7. It helped build London’s Crystal Palace

-The glass and the majority of ironwork for the building that hosted the world famous Grand Exhibition in 1851 were made in the Black Country.
+The glass and the majority of ironwork for the building that hosted the world-famous Grand Exhibition in 1851 were made in the Black Country.

-Chance Brothers was a glassworks based in Smethwick.
+Chance Brothers was a glasswork based in Smethwick.
 They were one of the first companies to produce very long pieces of window glass.